HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

       customProbeURL: "/sample/url"
 ```

-When customProbeURL is empty, the liveness probe target value for Core defaults to "/ibm/console".
+When the `customProbeURL` is empty, the `liveness` probe target value for Core is `"/ibm/console"` by default.

 ```yaml
 # The liveness probe target value for Core in this case is "/ibm/console"
       customProbeURL: ""
 ```

-Information about the configuration options can be found in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).
+You can find information about the configuration options in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes){target="_blank"}.